raaki274/talking-clock/CommandLine_Program_Spec.md

-# Radhakrishnan Balakrishnan

-# talking-clock documentation
+# talking-clock standalone program documentation
 This is a Java program will return a human friendly text either for given input time or for the current time, refer the below for example,

 Numeric Time     Human Friendly Text\